zoomix/ionic_feeder/README.md

 ## Tests

-    load test/model.html in chrome browser.
-Preferably in a private window
+    load test/model.html || test/charts.html in chrome browser.
+Preferably in a private window.
+Wouldn't want to mess up your database.

 ##BUGS: